stevengonsalvez/LLM-exploration/training/building-with-llms-and-chatgpt-api/slides.md

   - makes sure the model has all information it needs to carry out the task
   - and reduces the likelihood of errors

--->
+Another analogy is the difference between long spaghetti code and modular code.
+- Spaghetti code is hard to maintain and debug, and is prone to errors and difficult to debug

+The same is true for complex tasks using a large language model -->

 ---